mpalmer/giddyup/README.md

 ## Running hooks

-Giddyup runs hooks by looking in the **newly deployed** version of your application, in the location specified by the `giddyup.hookdir` git config variable (see "Configuration", below).
+Giddyup always runs hooks from the **newly deployed** version of your codebase (so that if you happened to push a deploy with a dodgy `stop` hook, you can recover from it by pushing a fixed version).
+It looks for hooks in the location specified by the `giddyup.hookdir` git config variable (see "Configuration", below).

 It is looking for files or directories that match the name of the hook (`start`, `stop`, etc).
 If there is a file named after the hook, and it is executable, then that file is executed.
 If, on the other hand, there is a directory named after the hook, then all executable files in that directory are executed, in the lexical order of the names of the files.

+If you really, *really* need to be able to run hook files that aren't already executable (I don't know why; git stores executable bits just fine) then you can set the `autochmodhooks` config variable; this will have the effect of making *every* file in your hook directories (if you're using them) a hook script.
+So don't combine this config option with a `README`...

 Each hook script is run as a separate process, and as such cannot effect the environment or working directory of giddyup itself or any other hook script.